meta-llama/llama-stack/docs/source/getting_started/index.md

 ### 2. Pick a client environment

-Llama Stack has a service-oriented architecture, so every interaction with the Stack happens through an REST interface.
+Llama Stack has a service-oriented architecture, so every interaction with the Stack happens through a REST interface.
 You can interact with the Stack in two ways:

 * Install the `llama-stack-client` PyPI package and point `LlamaStackClient` to a local or remote Llama Stack server.
 * Or, install the `llama-stack` PyPI package and use the Stack as a library using `LlamaStackAsLibraryClient`.